CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {% include feature/image.html img="featured-image-csv.gif" alt="Visual Studio code user updates the featured image in the theme.yml file" border=true width="80%" %}

-- Press Ctrl / Command + S to save your changes.
+- Save your changes with Ctrl + S or by clicking File → Save.

 - After you have updated the featured image, write your commit message (e.g. Add featured image) and follow the instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes.